mongodb/specifications/source/retryable-writes/tests/README.md

    }
    ```

-3. Create a client with `retryWrites=true` that connects to the cluster, providing the selected mongos as the seed.
+2. Create a client `client` with `directConnection=false` (when not set by default) and `retryWrites=true` that connects

-4. Enable command monitoring, and execute a write command that is supposed to fail.
+   to the cluster using the same single mongos as `s0`.

+3. Enable succeeded and failed command event monitoring for `client`.

+4. Execute an `insert` command with `client`.
+Assert that the command succeeded.

-5. Asserts that there was a failed command and a successful command event.
+5. Assert that exactly one failed command event and one succeeded command event occurred.
+Assert that both events
+   occurred on the same mongos.

-6. Disable the fail point.
+6. Disable the fail point on `s0`.

 ## Changelog